croberson94/landsat8-tutorial/README.md

 ## Procedure
 1. Account Registration (optional)
 	* First, create an account with the [EROS Registration System](https://ers.cr.usgs.gov/login).
+	* Note: Account registration is required to download and order scenes.
 2. Search Criteria
 	* After registration, visit [EarthExplorer](https://earthexplorer.usgs.gov).
 	* A tab should be visible that says Search Criteria.
 Within the tab, you can add an address/place, path/row, or feature (ex.
 Houston, TX).
 Click on the Show button to display the queue number, latitude and longitude.
 Click clear to remove the location.